Find the Best Used Cooking Oil Collection Companies for Your Business

 A systematic approach to grease recycling ensures efficiency, safety, and compliance.

 - Separation and Storage: After use, oil should be allowed to cool and then be carefully poured or pumped into a dedicated, secure collection container.
-It's crucial to filter out large food particles to prevent contamination4.
+It's crucial to filter out large food particles to prevent contamination.

 Best Practices for On-Site Storage & Handling